stronnag/impload/manual/docs/index.md

 The test command establishes communications with the flight controller and reports the FC name and build, as well as the contents of volatile mission memory.

+### clear

+Removes any extant mission from volatile memory.

+### erase

+Removes any extant mission from volatile memory and EEPROM.

 ### multi[=n]

 Gets (`multi`) or sets (`multi=n`) the current active multi-mission Id.